Why It Matters

 What Happened

-Wyoming Governor Mark Gordon joined the governors of Utah, Colorado, and New Mexico on Thursday in a joint announcement warning that a significant emergency water release from Flaming Gorge Reservoir is imminent.
-The four states — known collectively as the Upper Division States — cited record-warm winter temperatures and historic low snowpack as the driving factors behind the crisis.
+Gov. Mark Gordon joined governors from Utah, Colorado, and New Mexico on Thursday to announce that a significant additional water release from Flaming Gorge Reservoir is imminent.
+The four governors represent Upper Colorado River Division states that share the reservoir system.

 By the Numbers

-- 40 million people across seven western states and Mexico depend on the Colorado River system.
+• 40 million people across seven states and Mexico rely on the Colorado River

 Zoom Out